H4HWV2011/msjarvis-public-docs/thesis/18-limits-and-evaluation-of-metaphor.md

 The earlier chapters introduced several structures with names drawn from neuroscience, such as "blood–brain barrier", "prefrontal cortex", and "subconscious".
 In the actual implementation, these labels correspond to distinct services, orchestrators, and filters anchored to PostgreSQL `msjarvisgis` (port 5432, 91 GB, 501 tables, 5.4M+ verified GBIM beliefs) rather than to any biological substrate.
 The primary motivations for this framing are threefold:

-- To highlight the need for multiple interacting subsystems, instead of a single undifferentiated model, by assigning monitoring, gating, long‑term storage in PostgreSQL, and synthesis to different components.
+- To highlight the need for multiple interacting subsystems, instead of a single undifferentiated model, by assigning monitoring, gating, long-term storage in PostgreSQL, and synthesis to different components.
-- To emphasize feedback loops and modulatory signals—such as global safety settings, health‑gated routing, and truth filters—that affect many components at once and are reflected in the main‑brain coordination logic.
+- To emphasize feedback loops and modulatory signals — such as global safety settings, health-gated routing, and truth filters — that affect many components at once and are reflected in the main-brain coordination logic.
 - To provide a familiar vocabulary for thinking about memory, control, and gating in a way that encourages layered designs (for example, introspective logs, consolidation processes from PostgreSQL to ChromaDB, global control parameters, and executive coordination) over monolithic pipelines.

 In this sense, the biological vocabulary has served as a scaffolding for organizing code and services into recognizable roles and pathways, without claiming that the implementation reproduces biological mechanisms.
-This use of biological ideas as architectural inspiration is broadly consistent with neuroscience‑inspired AI surveys such as Hassabis et al. and Richards et al.
+This use of biological ideas as architectural inspiration is broadly consistent with neuroscience-inspired AI surveys such as Hassabis et al. and Richards et al.

 ---